dmahlow/system/README.md

 #### What's still not ready for prime time?

-- The `settings.coffee` file will be created automatically but only after the app has started for the first time.
-We'll change this once we have the UI to manage these settings, so when app is started for the first time a page with the settings manager will open allowing the user to create its own customized settings.
 - User authentication.
 We're implementing basic HTTP authentication first, and LDAP will follow as soon as we get the basic stuff done.
 - Performance improvements on complex maps.
 SVG is slow, so we'll tweak our implementation to